HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 * Karl has extensively complemented my work ethic and ability to pick up the code base

+# Daily Attitudes and Goals:
+1. Be the one to both unlock the office in the morning and lock the office at night
+2. Decrease Costs
+3. Increase Profits

 # 27 August 2021
 * C: Karl told me that I was a good guy